Table of contents

 Documentation

-We are currently in the process of improving the documentation surrounding EAPIM, so please contact our support mailbox if you need further information.
+We are currently in the process of finalising the documentation for Find and Use an API, so please contact our support mailbox if you need further information.

-The service is supported internally by Solutions Delivery Team, within Infrastructure and Platforms.
-We provide support between 9am and 5pm.
+The service is supported internally by the Solutions Delivery Team, within Infrastructure and Platforms.
+We provide support on weekdays between 9am and 5pm.
 For any incidents or requests, please log through ServiceNow.
+Out-of-hours support is available with prior agreement.
 For any other queries please contact our support mailbox

 Enterprise Data and Analytics Platform